Are you considering using CBD oil for sleep? Do you have questions about safety, effectiveness, and legality?

 Cannabidiol is available as a crystalline isolate, meaning it has been purified to contain only CBD, or as a full-spectrum oil containing a variety of compounds including cannabinoids, terpenes, and essential oils.

-Walking into your local gas station or pet store, you’ll likely notice the wide range of hemp oil products available as pure oils, tinctures, gummies, vapors, and more.
+Walking into your local gas station or pet store, you’ll likely notice the wide range of CBD oil products available as pure oils, tinctures, gummies, vapors, and more.
 Quality and concentration can vary from product to product, so be sure to do your research before buying and check the label for the recommended dosage.

 Looking to learn more?
 Check out our top-rated CBD oil guide here.